-Role Type of Authentication Authentication Data Master Crypto Officer Role-based A master crypto officer authenticates by entering a username and a password at the console.
+Role Type of Authentication Authentication Data Master Crypto Officer Role-based Master Crypto Officer Role-based A master crypto officer authenticates by entering a username and a password at the console.
 Start-up and other operations using the LCD and front panel arrow controls are unauthenticated.
+Crypto Officer Role-based A crypto officer authenticates by entering a user name and a password.